peterhcharlton/ppg-beats/docs/toolbox/getting_started.md

 ### (i) Manual download

-The toolbox can be downloaded as a ZIP file here:
+The toolbox can be downloaded as a ZIP folder here:

 <center>
 <font size="+3">
 <button type="button"> [Download Toolbox](https://github.com/peterhcharlton/ppg-beats/archive/refs/heads/main.zip) </button>
 </font>
 </center>

+After downloading the toolbox:

+1. Unzip the ZIP folder
+2. Add the extracted files and folders to the Matlab path, using for instance `addpath(genpath('<path>'))`, where `<path>` is replaced with the path of the extracted files.

 ### (ii) Automatic Installation